ZuzannaCymerman/NumberConversion/README.md

 directory dodawanie

-This exercise was an external (not from spoj) exercise.
+This exercise was an external exercise.
 Given are 2 numbers of unlimited length.
 Add those numbers.
 Because of the unlimited length the numbers have to be converted from string to a number and then added digit by digit.

 ### 4. Magical colorful cats